ANALYSIS-More U.S.-listed Chinese firms seen seeking backup listings as new audit law looms

 The tutoring business could be valued at up to $2.2 billion, according to its regulatory filings.

+QUOTES-Reactions to new U.S. audit law that could see Chinese firms kicked off U.S. exchangesID:nL4N2IJ27A

-(Reporting by Scott Murdoch and Kane Wu in Hong Kong; Additional reporting by Engen Tham and Samuel Shen in Shanghai; Writing by Sumeet Chatterjee; Editing by Edwina Gibbs)
+(Reporting by Scott Murdoch and Kane Wu in Hong Kong; Additional reporting by Engen Tham and Samuel Shen in Shanghai; additional reporting by Tian Yew in Beijing; Writing by Sumeet Chatterjee; Editing by Edwina Gibbs and Mark Potter)

 ((sumeet.chatterjee@thomsonreuters.com; +852 3462 7757;))